crazychenz/vinnie.work/website/static/misc/android-notes/5-sniffing-app-net-traffic.md

 Note: Can't `setcap` because it causes ld to ignore LD_LIBRARY_PATH which is used by the emulator.

-Lets ensure we have access to the emulator by opening a new terminal and running the following (Note: I think we're up to 4 terminal windows at this point):
+Lets ensure we have access to the emulator by opening a new terminal and running the following (I think we're up toa minimum of 4 terminal windows at this point):

 ```sh
 # Drop into the `ns0` shell